jasonbrown-alis/build/docs/guides/how-to-guides/setting-up-gRPC-server.md

 publish the protobuf package in various languages, for use by clients, and will be used for code generation when commencing server implementation.

 ::: warning
-The Alis OS generates boilerplate code based off of the contents of your `.proto` file.
+The Alis OS generates boilerplate code to kick of your server implementation based off of the contents of your `.proto` files.
 By putting effort into deciding on a robust API definition up-front, it helps the Alis Build platform to relieve you of redundant tasks.
 :::

 ## Implementing the server
 Once you have released your protos, implementation of the server can begin.
-This is done by creating a [neuron](../getting-started/conceptual-framework.md) on Alis Build.
+This is done by creating a new [neuron](../getting-started/conceptual-framework.md) on Alis Exchange.
 To create a new neuron, run `alis neuron create {orgID}.{productID}.{resources|services}-{neuronName}-{neuronVersion}` (e.g. `alis neuron create xmpl.br.resources-books-v1`).
 Upon creating a neuron, you will be prompted whether you would like boilerplate code.
 Type `y` and select the language which you would like to implement the server in.